raphaelvallat/yasa/README.rst

 YASA
 ====

-YASA (*Yet Another Spindle Algorithm*) is a fast and robust Python 3 toolbox to detect sleep microstructure events (e.g. spindles, slow-waves, REMs) from EEG recordings.
+YASA (*Yet Another Spindle Algorithm*) is a fast and robust Python 3 toolbox to detect sleep microstructure events from EEG recordings.

 The **sleep spindles** algorithm of YASA is largely inspired by the method described in: